U.S. Embassy Montevideo, Uruguay - MTV

 Rescheduling or cancelling your interview

 If you are unable to attend your appointment, please inform the Consular Section by email at ais.usvisa-info.com as soon as possible.
 There may be a significant wait before the next available appointment, so please attempt to attend the date already assigned.
-For some family-based and employment preference visa categories, a visa became available within the month you have been scheduled by NVC.
-There is no guarantee that a visa will still be available on the date of your rescheduled interview.
-Please carefully consult the Visa Bulletin before you decide to reschedule your interview.
+There’s no guarantee that a visa will still be available if you reschedule your appointment.
+Check the Visa Bulletin carefully before you reschedule your interview.

 Security screening procedures

 Attorneys are not permitted to accompany clients into the waiting room or to their interview.
-The following persons may accompany a visa applicant to their interview:
+The following people may accompany a visa applicant to their interview:

 • Interpreter: Applicants may bring ONE interpreter if they do not speak English or Spanish well enough to participate in an interview.